Zone Out Injuries: Strategies to Improve Work Zone Safety

 - Slowdown in construction zones and move over for roadside crews

 Every business that relies on drivers should emphasize the safety of each driver they employ.
-Commitment from the top helps ensure that employees drive safely, and their vehicles are properly maintained.
+Commitment from leadership helps ensure employees drive safely and vehicles are properly maintained.
+As part of how to protect workers in roadside work zones, employers can show their commitment by implementing a motor vehicle safety program.

-Employers can show their commitment to their employees by implementing a motor vehicle safety program.
-Through the implementation of this program, it will help decrease work zone incidents.
 OSHA crafted some guidelines for an effective safety program that employers can utilize to train their drivers on proper road safety.
 Here are some tips on what to include in your vehicle safety plan:

 - Develop a written vehicle safety policy—Inform employees what is expected of them while utilizing company vehicles.
 Employees should also inform their employers that they have read and understood vehicle safety policies and procedures.